Jakub-Ner/Jakub-Ner/src/content/pipelon/bore-no-more.md

     - integration with Unity
 4. We are planning to create multiple applications (not only games) that will showcase the capabilities of our framework.
 We already have agreement on cooperation with [TK Games](https://www.facebook.com/pwrtkgames/).
-5. We are planning to build a website with documentation and tutorials.
+5. We are working on [Documentation website](https://borenomore.github.io/BoreNoMore/)
 6. We are planning to validate effectiveness of passive Brain-Computer interface and prepare publication about it.